Implementing Celery for Async Polling in DSR Pipelines

 Step 4: Cryptographic Audit Trails & Schema Enforcement

 Every payload extracted during async polling must undergo strict schema validation before persistence.
-We enforce JSON Schema validation at the task boundary, rejecting malformed responses that could introduce downstream compliance risks.
+Enforce JSON Schema validation at the task boundary, rejecting malformed responses that could introduce downstream compliance risks.
 Validated payloads are serialized, hashed using SHA-256, and stored alongside the original task.request.id in an append-only audit ledger.

 Cryptographic hashing ensures data integrity across state transitions.
 If a downstream consumer requests verification of extraction accuracy, the system can reconstruct the exact payload state at the time of polling without exposing raw PII.
-This aligns with NIST SP 800-53 guidelines for audit and accountability controls, ensuring that privacy engineers can demonstrate chain-of-custody for every DSR fulfillment cycle.
+This aligns with NIST SP 800-53 guidelines for audit and accountability controls.

 import json